 However, the rise of tourism has brought more and more European visitors who were familiar with Spanish tapas over the last few decades.
 So the more savvy restaurant owners adapted to give the visitors what they were looking for, and more and more tapas dishes started appearing on menus.

 Now, most traditional bars offer a small selection of tapas dishes.
-In the more cosmopolitan areas, smart tapas bars similar to those found in Barcelona and Madrid have sprung up.
+In the more cosmopolitan areas, smart tapas bars similar to those found in Valencia, Barcelona, and Madrid have sprung up.

 Any bar owner will tell visitors that they serve tapas to get visitors through the door of their establishment.
 Still, it is always worth checking out the menu to make sure that restaurants actually do offer some tapas commonly found in the Canary Islands.